"The

 How often have I, too, missed a chance to cheer someone?
 To lift a burden and help a

 wanted to call us.
-She went to the pastors wife a rather stern lady
+She went to the pastors wife and asked for our phone number.

 The response?
 "What do you want THAT for?"

-that young lady to stop attending there.
+both us and that young lady to stop attending.

 "Make the most of today.
 Translate your good intentions into actual